 I'm the engineer who keeps showing up in new domains.

 Autonomous robots at 15.
-Four years at Infineon on automotive microcontrollers.
+Four years at Infineon in the automotive microcontroller business, on the marketing and management side.
 Master's research at Nokia.
 A RAG hackathon win at EPFL in between.
 I'm looking for my next role, ideally one where I get to keep learning out loud, with AI and LLMs somewhere in the mix.

 EPFL, one weekend, team of four.
-It was the peak of the LLM hype and every other team was gluing a chat bubble onto the Swisscom brand.
-I pushed ours the other way: instead of a bot, build what looks like a real new page of the Swisscom site, same layout, same type, same voice, with a single question field where an FAQ would sit, answering in article form as if it had shipped from their own CMS.
+It was the peak of the LLM-powered chatbots hype and every other team was gluing a chat bubble onto the Swisscom brand.
+I pushed ours the other way: instead of a chat, build what looks like a real new page of the Swisscom site, same layout, same type, same voice, with a single question field where an FAQ would sit, answering in article form as if it had shipped from their own CMS.

 Under the hood we indexed the full Swisscom site into Pinecone, retrieved the top relevant chunks per question, and had GPT synthesize a grounded, article-length answer with links back to the exact source pages.
 Every test question the Swisscom team threw at it came back correct and properly sourced, and the fact that it felt native to their brand, not bolted on, is what caught the judges off guard.